nao-amj/nao-amj/README.md

 ---
 ### AI
 #### Image-generation AI
-As for image generation AI, I often use "Midjourney" and occasionally use "Stable Diffusion" as an extension of my development skills.
+As for image generation AI, I often use `Midjourney` and occasionally use `Stable Diffusion` as an extension of my development skills.
 I am also interested in "DALL-E3" recently.

 ---